rightson/mongo-backup/README.md

 - MongoDB 3.6+
 - Sufficient disk space for output files (with compression: ~15-30% of original collection size)
 - Network access to MongoDB instance
-- For 500GB+ collections: Ensure proper indexes exist on date fields
+- For optimal performance: Ensure indexes exist on date fields

 ## Troubleshooting